Most discussion about Druid happens over email and GitHub.

 If you're looking for some starter projects, we maintain a list of issues suitable for new developers.

 There are plenty of ways to help outside writing Druid code.
-Feature suggestions, reporting bugs, documentation and usability feedback all matter immensely.
+Code review of pull requests (even if you are not a committer), feature suggestions, reporting bugs, documentation and usability feedback all matter immensely.
 Another big way to help is through client libraries, which are avaialble in a variety of languages.
 If you develop a new one, we'll be happy to include it in the list.

 In general please follow the contributing guidelines when sending in pull requests.
 This will help review proceed as quickly as possible.